Handling Media Files in Django

 Media Files Configurations #

-Media files depends upon two configurations:
+Media files depend upon two configurations:

 None of these are set by default.